Latest Posts

 Welcome Imperfection

 I was looking forward to connecting with my client Donna to debrief the results of her Leadership Circle Profile 360 feedback report, so I launched the Zoom meeting and awaited her arrival.
-She joined shortly thereafter, leaving her camera off.
-But when I invited her to join me on-screen she declined, sharing “I’m just not looking my best today.”
+Her camera remained off, but when I invited her to join me on-screen she declined, sharing “I’m just not looking my best today.”

 500 Words or Less